leudz/shipyard/guide/master/src/going-further/sparse-set.md

 and then set `sparse[i]` to the position of `i` in the dense array.
 Let's walk through an example.

-We start off with an empty sparse set (sparse set refers to the combination of the sparse array and dense array):
+We start off with an empty sparse set:

 - Sparse Array: `[]`
 - Dense Array: `[]`